-5.1 Contestant Facilities.
-Competitor must identify the facilities they used for system integration and flight test and include the information in with the proof of flight video or statement.

-5.2 Government Facilities.
-The Seafarer Chapter of AUVSI SUAS Competition flight phase will be conducted aboard NAS Patuxent River, MD Webster Field Annex.

-5.2.1 All personnel attending the SUAS Competition must be cleared for access to Webster Field.
-For team members, faculty, or guests that are United States citizens, the following information must be submitted to Jim Curry at james.curry@bowheadsupport.com or by fax to him at 301 866 1971 by 2 May 2011: Name, Date of Birth, Place of Birth, and Social Security Number.
-For International Teams or U.S. Teams with foreign nationals (non-U.S. Citizens) a letter on College or University letterhead and signed by a school official must be submitted by 2 May 2011.
-A sample of the letter to be submitted, data requirements, and forwarding instructions will be sent to team contacts in February 2011.
+- 5.1.
+Contestant Facilities.
+Competitor must identify the facilities they used for system integration and flight test and include the information with the proof of flight video or statement. - 5.2.
+Government Facilities.
+The Seafarer Chapter of AUVSI SUAS Competition flight phase will be conducted aboard NAS Patuxent River, MD Webster Field Annex. - 5.2.1.
+All personnel attending the SUAS Competition must be cleared for access to Webster Field.
+For team members, faculty, or guests that are United States citizens, the following information must be submitted in the team's SharePoint folder on the competition web site by 9 May 2013: Name, Date of Birth, Place of Birth, and Social Security Number.
+For International Teams or U.S. Teams with foreign nationals (non-U.S. Citizens) a letter on College or University letterhead and signed by a school official must be submitted by 9 May 2013.
+A sample of the letter to be submitted, data requirements, and forwarding instructions will be sent to team contacts in February 2013.
 International Teams must begin the process early to obtain passports and visas so that the required data can be submitted to gain access to Webster Field and to obtain the visas to allow international travel.
 In past competitions some teams have not been able to travel because they delayed in obtaining passports and visas.
 If teams require letters of invitation to the competition, a request for a letter should be made to Jim Curry.
-All foreign nationals and those U.S. citizens who were born outside the U.S must submit a copy of either a passport, visa, or naturalization certificate.
+All foreign nationals and those U.S. citizens who were born outside the U.S must submit a copy of a passport, visa, or naturalization certificate.

-- 6.0 Performance Metrics
+6. Performance Metrics

-- 6.1 The major graded items/events are:

-- 6.1.1 Final Journal Paper

-- 6.1.2.
-Oral Presentation

-- 6.1.3 Flight Demonstration

-- 6.2 Each item/event will be measured in four respects:

-6.2.1 Autonomy. - The degree to which the system can operate without human intervention will be evaluated as part of the judges' discretionary score.

-6.2.2 Systems Engineering.
-A methodical approach to deriving performance requirements, allocating functionality to subsystems, system design, adjustments made due to test & evaluation.

-6.2.3 Mission Accomplishment.
-The ability to meet the top-level system requirements that enable mission accomplishment.
+- 6.1.
+The major graded items/events are: - 6.1.1.
+Final Journal Paper - 6.1.2.
+Oral Presentation - 6.1.3.
+Flight Demonstration - 6.2.
+Each item/event will be measured in four respects: - 6.2.1.
+Autonomy.
+The degree to which the system can operate without human intervention will be evaluated as part of the judges' discretionary score. - 6.2.2.
+Systems Engineering.
+A methodical approach to deriving performance requirements, allocating functionality to subsystems, system design, adjustments made due to test & evaluation. - 6.2.3.
+Mission Accomplishment.
+The ability to meet the top-level system requirements that enable mission accomplishment. - 6.2.4.
+Safety.

-6.2.4 Safety.
 A system safety approach that identifies risk to mission performance, material safety and personnel safety, then implements mitigation strategies to reduce those risks.